 Virtual Private Network (VPN)

-Security+ 🏆 • Network Security 🌐 • Protocols 🔗 Difficulty: free
+Network Security 🌐 • Protocols 🔗 • Sec+ Glossary 📖 Difficulty: free

 Examples

-• Two office locations use a site-to-site VPN so their networks can communicate securely over the internet.
+• Two office locations use a site-to-site VPN so traffic between them travels through an encrypted tunnel across the internet.

 Discover 🔎